KaneH1pt/bjj-game-plan-builder/README.md

 # BJJ Game Plan Builder

 A personal tool for mapping your Brazilian Jiu-Jitsu game as a directed graph — positions, transitions, and how they connect.
-Built as a portfolio project demonstrating that a domain-literate non-engineer can make rigorous architectural decisions and deliver a working product using AI as an engineering tool.
+Built as a portfolio project demonstrating that a domain-literate non-engineer can use spec driven development to deliver a working product using AI as an engineering tool.

 ---